Blesmols: Profile and Information

 Behavior of Blesmols

-Blesmols live in elaborate burrow systems, and the different species that exist exhibit varying degrees of sociality.
+Blesmols live in elaborate burrow systems, and the different species exhibit varying degrees of sociality.

-Most Blesmols species are solitary, but there are two species, the naked mole-rat (Heterocephalus glaber) and the Damaraland blesmol (Fukomys damarensis) are considered to be the only eusocial mammals.
+Most Blesmols species are solitary, but there are two species, the naked mole-rat (Heterocephalus glaber) and the Damaraland blesmol (Fukomys damarensis), which are considered to be the only eusocial mammals.

-These species are wired by nature to have a single reproductively active female and male in a colony where the other animals remain sterile.
+These species are naturally wired to have a single reproductively active female and male in a colony where the other animals remain sterile.

 These animals prefer to live in loose, sandy soil and are usually associated with arid habitats.
 These rodents rarely have any reason to come to the surface as they spend their entire life underground.

-When it comes to feeding, the Blesmols are plant eaters (herbivorous), and they primarily feed on roots, bulbs, and tubers.
-They are also able to pull some small plants underground by dragging their roots without needing to leave their tunnels.
+Regarding feeding, the Blesmols are plant eaters (herbivorous), and they primarily feed on roots, bulbs, and tubers.
+They can also pull some small plants underground by dragging their roots without leaving their tunnels.

-This enables them to eat the stem, leaves, and other parts of the plant that wouldn’t be accessible otherwise.
+This enables them to eat the stems, leaves, and other plant parts that wouldn’t be accessible otherwise.

-Blesmols will have to burrow in search of food, and the large majority of their complex tunnels consist of foraging burrows surrounding a smaller number of storage areas, latrine chambers, and nests.
+Blesmols will have to burrow in search of food, and most of their complex tunnels consist of foraging burrows surrounding a smaller number of storage areas, latrine chambers, and nests.

-Most species of these rats only breed once or twice an entire year, although there are some who breed all year round.
+Most of these rats only breed once or twice a year, although some breed all year round.

-They do not need to birth much young as they naturally have small litters of between two to five cubs.
+They do not need to give birth as young as they naturally have small litters of two to five cubs.

-This is likely because their environment is quite safe that they do not have to quickly replace their population as the other rodent species do.
-However, there are some species of mole rats that have much larger litters.
+This is likely because their environment is quite safe, and they do not have to replace their population as the other rodent species do quickly.
+However, some species of mole rats have much larger litters.

 Classification